EmirXK/TR-PDF-PageClassifier/README.md

 # TR-PDF-PageClassifier

-A Machine Learning Model Capable of Identifying Low-Value Pages on Professional Theses written in the Turkish Language in PDF Format
+A Deep Learning Model Capable of Identifying Low-Value Pages on Professional Theses written in the Turkish Language in PDF Format

 Low-Value pages are defined as follows: Table of Contents, Table of Figures, Tables of Tables, References, and Appendices.